Limited Editions Club: The Three-Cornered Hat by Pedro Antonio de Alarcón (1959)

 Slipcase – A very bold orange, that this is.

 Title Page – Martin Armstrong brought Alarcón’s words into English, and Gerald Brenan gave the work a proper intro.

 Signature Page – Duvoisin signed his final work for the LEC, and this is #403 of 1500 copies.

-Page 13 – And one of the colored.
+Page 13 – And here’s an example of the colored.
 Duvoisin also did full page drawings, as you’ll see below.

 Page 17 – I think his whimsical style works well with Alarcón’s tale.

 Personal Notes – I was dumbstruck at the soft, beautiful binding and vibrant color of the slipcase (I happen to like orange), and I also enjoyed the interior quite a bit.
 I needed some Spanish flair to my collection, and Alarcón’s work fit the bill.
 I paid $40 for it in Monterey from the then-Bookhaven, now Old Capitol Books.
 Since the original post I’ve recently acquired a second copy from my local Goodwill for 10% of what I paid for it in 2011!
 The book was in slightly better condition; I’ll have to see what number it is and put it into this post as a side-by-side comparison between the two volumes in the near future.

 Updated 10/11/2017 by JF